tinsir888/visualization-technology-mfc/Small_Ball/README.md

-### This Project ButtonPress is part 1 of Visualization Technology Lab1
+### This Project SmallBall is part 2 of Visualization Technology Lab1

 ### Environment
 - Operation System: Windows 10